LuisSanchez-Dev/Interactive-Limitless/README.md

 clr.AddReferenceToFileAndPath('InteractiveLimitless.dll')
 from InteractiveLS import Interaction
 ```
-* Then on your variables initialization part o the script, add the following line:
+* Then on your variables initialization part of the script, add the following line:
 ```python
 global InteractionInstance #Can be any name, this will hold our interaction instance
 ```